 Three groups of people may be exceptions to the benign effects of coffee.

-- It’s been shown that, contrary to popular believe, coffee doesn’t cause heartburn or GERD.
-However, its caffeine does increase the stomach’s natural production of acid – and increased acidity can cause issues for those with existing acid reflux or sensitive stomachs, particularly when drinking coffee on an empty stomach.
+- Contrary to popular belief, coffee doesn’t cause heartburn or GERD.
+However, its caffeine does increase the stomach’s natural production of acid – and increased acidity can cause issues for those with existing acid reflux or sensitive stomachs, particularly on an empty stomach.
+Decaf or cold brew are better choices because they’re less acidic.

-- Pregnant women may have more trouble getting pregnant or carrying to term if they drink a lot of coffee; sticking to decaf is a good idea for them too.
+- Pregnant women may have more trouble getting pregnant or carrying to term if they drink a lot of coffee.
+Sticking to decaffeinated coffee is a good idea for them too.

-- Heavy coffee drinkers can become addicted to the caffeine in coffee and develop a complete tolerance to it, meaning they may go through a type of withdrawal if they don’t get their “fix.”
+- Heavy coffee drinkers can become addicted to the caffeine in coffee and develop a complete tolerance to it, meaning they may go through withdrawal if they don’t get their “fix.”
 Tapering down consumption can solve that problem.

 There’s one final coffee myth to debunk.